dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_max_update_batch_size

-Returns the maximum number of token ids used as input in a batch update method.
+Returns the maximum number of token ids allowed for being used as input in a batch update method.

 ```candid "Methods" +=
 icrc7_max_update_batch_size : () -> (opt nat) query;